logicuniverse/manifesto/README.md

 ---

-## XIII.
+## XIV.
 The ZYModel: Naming & Formulation

 For the sake of brevity in both academic discourse and technical implementation, the **Tri-Axial Fractal Topology** defined in this manifesto is formally referred to as the **ZYModel**.